bblfish/sbt-scalajs/README.md

 So, we add one line of code to our build file and we get a new artifact published.
 One source tree, one project, two artifacts.
 This is just how we want things to be!

-And then comes a feature request, a pretty easy it turns out as the new macro features in 2.11 allow us to easily...stop.
+And then comes a feature request, a pretty easy it turns out as the new macro features in 2.11 allow us to easily...  stop!

 What about 2.10?
 These new features are not available, we know our cross-compile will not work.
 And what if there turns out to be a bug in the 2.10 build that was neatly fixed in 2.11.
 If we patch 2.10, the 2.11 will get the same "hack".
 And if we branch